 There was a restraints policy in place which gave clear guidance on how restrictive practice was to be managed in the centre.
-The director of nursing was the restrictive practice lead and a restraint register had been established to record the use of restrictive practices and was updated each month.
+This policy needed to be updated to include all the alternatives to restraint that were available in the centre.
+The person in charge was the restrictive practice lead and a restraint register had been established to record the use of restrictive practices in the centre and was updated each month.
+However, the inspectors observed that two residents positioned in a tilted position in comfort chairs were not included in the restrictive practice register.